MJEND7/za/readme.md

 ```

 # Note for V0.1
 Nano Editor: The script uses the Nano text editor to open files.
 Ensure that Nano is installed on your system for the full functionality of the script.
-I will add a system were you can add you own editor of your choosing [Prime](https://www.youtube.com/@ThePrimeagen), for V0.1 it's just nano
+I will add a system were you can add you own editor, so, don't worry[Mr Prime](https://www.youtube.com/@ThePrimeagen), for V0.1 it's just nano

 #### Installation